cececlar/pitchmas/README.md

 ## About Pitchmas

-THe purpose of Pitchmas is twofold:
+The purpose of Pitchmas is twofold:

 1. Practice creating predictive text functionality for a specific corpus.
 2. Generate holiday movie pitch ideas that poke fun of the genre's most cringeworthy tropes.